getdirty75/asymetrics/src/articles/cymande-the-message.md

 Wicked instrumental rocksteady / reggae groove on this one !
 The original Cymande theme gets the proper roots treatment by an obscure Jamaican studio band for our musical pleasure !

-We dont have much information about Willie Royal…he seems to be the producer & maybe owner of this rare vinyl label called [« Me Gusto »](https://www.discogs.com/label/642579-Me-Gusto)
+We dont have much information about Willie Royal…he seems to be the producer & maybe owner of the rare vinyl label called [« Me Gusto »](https://www.discogs.com/label/642579-Me-Gusto)

-On this imprint we can also find a vocal cover of The Message by [Tinga Stewart ](https://www.discogs.com/artist/77089-Tinga-Stewart)& Paul Douglas in 1974:
+On this imprint we can also find a fine vocal cover of The Message by [Tinga Stewart ](https://www.discogs.com/artist/77089-Tinga-Stewart)& Paul Douglas in 1974:

 <iframe width="100%" height="315" src="https://www.youtube-nocookie.com/embed/C8pfRunt484" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen referrerpolicy="origin"></iframe>